 I often get asked how important it is to vary your training.
 For example: should you change your exercises often?

 Here are my thoughts on training variation:

 1. It depends on the goal or purpose of your training.
-For strength performance on few specific lifts (Olympic lifting, powerlifting, KB sport), too much variety can definitely hinder progress.
+For strength performance on a few specific lifts (Olympic lifting, powerlifting, KB sport), too much variety can definitely hinder progress.

-For strictly hypertrophy, variation is likely not a problem especially if using the muscle fatigue or metabolite accumulation methods to stimulate growth.
-So long as you are creating maximum fiber fatigue and are releasing local growth factors by producing a lot of lactic acid, any program will work.
+For strictly hypertrophy, variation is likely not a problem especially if using muscle fatigue or metabolite accumulation methods to stimulate growth.
+So long as you are creating maximum fibre fatigue and are releasing local growth factors by producing a lot of lactic acid, any program will work.
 It’s more about finding exercises on which you have a good mind-muscle connection than about lifting more weight.

 For fat loss purposes, more variety might help both for physiological and psychological reasons.
 First because the less efficient you are at something the more energy you waste doing it.
 For that reason, changing exercises often might be a good thing for fat loss since you will be using more energy (“burning” more fuel) because of that lack of efficiency.
 Also, psychologically when you are on a fat loss plan your motivation might be harder to maintain because you will be more tired due to the caloric deficit you are on.
 For some people (not all of them), changing things around might give them a mental boost that keeps them motivated.